-The term 'Seed Money' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Seed Money' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Seed Money refers to that capital which someone delivers to a business, initiative, or project at the beginning in order to get it started.
 This money is intended to be the seed that helps the upcoming project or company to grow and flourish.
 Offering such early stage funds can prove to be extremely risky.
 The project could completely fail, which would wipe out the initial seed money.
 Yet those investors who are in on the opportunity early on can make huge amounts in returns if the company or its project becomes a success.

 A variety of sources exist for possible seed capital.
 There are also a range of financing choices for those new firms which require such Seed Money.
 This is why the seed raising prospects are often referred to as the “friends and family round” of funding.
 This means that much of this early startup capital literally does come from personal and close connections.
 Those family members and friends who personally know and would vouch for the entrepreneur could be better disposed to offering funds on a given project.
 If and when such a project fails, this can cause strained family relationships on the part of those who relinquished their funds only to lose them later in the project however.

 Other traditional sources of Seed Money include some banks, venture capitalists, and sometimes various government agencies which may choose to invest in the entrepreneur once they get to know him or her.
 The money might be offered as loans or grants.
 Occasionally this money is offered in exchange for equity stakes in the company, as with equity financing.
 This provides the financiers with stakes in the new venture in return for their early stage investment.
 Later as the company develops exit events, the initial round investors may sell their stakes back to the firm or to another financier or investor.